Generations of Chinese leadership: Second generation

-The transition towards the third generation of leadership began with the Tiananmen Square protests of 1989.
+The transition towards the third generation of leadership began with the 1989 Tiananmen Square protests and massacre.
 The purges that followed led to the promotion of what became the third generation of leadership.
 Soon afterwards, Deng resigned his last major party post, as chairman of the central military committee, although he remained influential behind the scenes until his death in 1997.